jdaly13/01_darts/README.md

 Also when within a 3 dart out you'll notice a background image of a dart - click on it and a out chart will appear with the number you highlighted

+you can use this as a jquery Plugin $().dartScore();

+the function only takes one argument and that's an object with settings

+firstStart: (jquery object) this is the first element that is scored in the game

+e.g. "#first"

+secondStart: (jquery object) this is the first element that is scored in the game

+e.g. "#second"

+secondStart: (jquery object) colorbox element setting to show score is invalid

+e.g. "#warning"

 To be continued...